simon-wolf/blog/_drafts/2025-04-30-breakfast.md

 categories: health
 ---

 I very rarely eat breakfast.
-I might if I am in a hotel but then it has tended to be a [Full English](https://en.wikipedia.org/wiki/Full_breakfast) just because it's a treat.
-But I never really feel hungry so I spend the morning drinking a few cups of (terrible, instant) coffee and eat my first meal at around 1pm.
-But breakfast is meant to be the most important meal of the day so I've been trying something new for the last couple of weeks.
+I might if I am in a hotel but then it has tended to be a [Full English](https://en.wikipedia.org/wiki/Full_breakfast) just because it feels like a treat.
+But I never really feel hungry first thing so I spend the morning drinking a few cups of (terrible, instant) coffee and eat my first meal at around 1pm.
+But breakfast is meant to be the most important meal of the day so I've been trying something new for the last...

 ## The Most Important Meal?